 16. Development Ends With Placing an Application on the Market

 It does not mark the end of the development process when it comes to releasing an application.
 You will always find bugs that need to be repaired later, although most of the mistakes should be corrected during testing.
 Further development is also undergone through these applications.
-New features are added to respond to the more recent versions of the mobile operating systems that often entails the need to rewrite part of the application code, control applications, and change graphics.
+New features are added to respond to the more recent versions of the mobile operating systems that often entail the need to rewrite part of the application code, control applications, and change graphics.

 17. An Application is Developed For All OS